wwwrando/dohstamp/README.md

 This program:

-- Given an DoH sdns records, outputs an sdns record with an up to certificate.
+- Given a DoH sdns records, outputs a sdns record with an up to date certificate.

 In addition, the program: